christiangda/ansible-role-awscli-configure/README.md

 This roles is very basic, its only function is transform a variable defined in `yaml` format with the content of the `.aws/config` and `.aws/credentials` files to the `.ini` file format and put those in the place you want.

+The best wayt to install this role is using the command `ansible-galaxy install christiangda.awscli_configure`, the Ansible Galaxy repository is [christiangda.awscli_configure](https://galaxy.ansible.com/christiangda/awscli_configure)

+The repository code is [https://github.com/christiangda/ansible-role-awscli-configure](https://github.com/christiangda/ansible-role-awscli-configure)

 See the examples to understand it.

 ## Requirements